jennybc/googlesheets/cran-comments.md

 There were no ERRORs or WARNINGs.

 There is one NOTE.
-It is the same NOTE as I have had in the past, with the same explanation.
+It is a NOTE I have had in the past, with the same explanation.

 NOTE
 Maintainer: ‘Jennifer Bryan <jenny@stat.ubc.ca>’